CoqHott/logrel-mltt/README.md

-# A Logical Relation for Impredicative Observational Equality in Agda #
+# A Logical Relation for Observational Equality Meets CIC #

-This is a formalized proof of the decidability of conversion for an extension of the calculus of inductive constructions (CIC) with an equality satisfying UIP, function extensionality, and propositional extensionality.
+This is a formalized proof of the decidability of conversion for an extension of the calculus of inductive constructions (CIC) with an equality satisfying UIP, function extensionality, and propositional extensionality and the computation rule of Martin-Löf identity type.

-The source code can be browsed in HTML [here](https://htmlpreview.github.io/?https://github.com/CoqHott/logrel-mltt/blob/impredicativity-SProp-POPL/html/README.html).
+The source code can be browsed in HTML [here](https://htmlpreview.github.io/?https://github.com/CoqHott/logrel-mltt/blob/impredicativity-cast-compute-refl/html/README.html).

 ### Impredicative Observational Equality ###